 Prague provides one of the most impressive medieval cityscapes in the world.
 The city has a huge number of outstanding architectural monuments in beautiful settings.
 The historical center is large and consists of several parts, including Staré Město (Prague Old Town), Nové Město (Prague New Town), Malá Strana and Hradčany as well as Josefov – the historical Jewish ghetto.

-Small chapel with worldwide fame because it contains bones of some 40 – 70 thousand people.
+Small chapel with worldwide fame because it contains the bones of some 40 – 70 thousand people.
 Many bones have been used to decorate the interior of the chapel.

 A beautiful, very impressive castle that was built in Gothic style in 1348 – 1365.
 Residence of Holy Roman Emperor Charles IV.
 The tallest fortification tower is the unique 60 m tall Bog Tower with up to 7.5 m thick walls.